jamiephillips212/reading-notes/the-coders-computer.md

   `ls`
   - "List"
   - Gives you a list of the files available in your current location
   - Adding > `-1`, will give you more information about the files.
-It will show the type of file it is, Permissions, Blocks, Owner, Group, or directory it belongs to, size, modification time, name, or directory.
+It will show the type of file it is, Permissions, Blocks, Owner, Group, or directory it belongs to, size, modification time, name, or directory
-  - Adding > `l -1/etc` , you can see the list of the contents on that directory.
+  - Adding > `l -1/etc` , you can see the list of the contents on that directory

 ### Paths